β Recommended in this article

 Every 2 Hours

 For maximum protection, sunscreen should be reapplied every two hours.
 This is the general rule for all skin types, including acne-prone skin.
-Even if you’re not directly exposed to the sun, factors like indoor lighting, blue light exposure, and computer screens can contribute to skin aging and hyperpigmentation.
-For these reasons, reapplying sunscreen every 2 hours, especially when out in the sun, is essential.
+Even if you're not directly exposed to the sun, factors like indoor lighting, blue light exposure, and computer screens can contribute to skin aging and hyperpigmentation.

 After Swimming or Sweating

-If you’re swimming or sweating, sunscreen can wash off or lose its effectiveness.
+If you're swimming or sweating, sunscreen can wash off or lose its effectiveness.
 In these situations, you should reapply sunscreen immediately after coming out of the water or if you start sweating heavily.
-Sunscreens labeled as water-resistant are designed to stay on your skin longer, but even these need to be reapplied after swimming or excessive sweating.

 After Towel Drying or Blotting